Start: May 2018

-Approximately 18 million individuals in the United States provide care and support to an older parent, spouse, friend, or neighbor.
-While states are the primary payers for long-term services and supports (LTSS), in many cases their health care and social service systems are not prepared to meet the needs of an aging population or their caregivers.
+Over the last five years, the number of adults in the United States caring for a family member or friend age 50 or older has increased to more than 40 million individuals.
+While states are the primary payers for long-term services and supports (LTSS), in many cases their health care and social service systems are not prepared to meet the needs of an aging population or their family caregivers.

 Fact SheetSupporting the Critical Role of Family Caregivers: State Opportunities August 2019

 InfographicState Opportunities to Support Family Caregivers August 2019